yangfangs/physpetools/docs/docs/tutorial.md

 .....
 ```

-* Tree view use iview module by iTol

 ![52_plants_pro_full_name_color](img/52_plants_pro_full_name_color.png)

-## Extend tree with a new organism
+## Extend species tree with new organisms

-Some time we want to extend tree with a new organisms, use PhySpeTree user can easy do it.
+Here we show how to use PhySpeTree to expand insert a a pre-built species tree with new organisms.
+We insert the newly identified organism *Lokiarchaeum sp.
+GC14_75* (loki) to the tree-of-life.

-### Extend tree by SSU rRNA method
+### Extend species tree by the SSU rRNA method

-* **Concept**
+**Concept**

 ![physpe_concept_erna](img/physpe_concept_erna.png)

-Here we inserted new organism *Lokiarchaeum sp.
-GC14_75 (loki)* to tree-of-life.

-#### 1.Prepare new organism SSU rRNA sequence
+#### 1. Manually prepare the SSU rRNA sequence

-When using SSU rRNA method to insert a new organism, the user needs prepare the new organism SSU rRNA sequence.
-Here we prepared the new organism *Lokiarchaeum sp.
-GC14_75 (loki)*
-SSU rRNA sequence save with FASTA format. example download [extend_rna_olki.fasta][5]
+We prepare the SSU rRNA sequence of loki and save it in a FASTA format file, for example [extend_rna_olki.fasta][5].

-* Download the example file:
+Download the example file:

 ```bash
 $ wget "https://xiaofeiyangyang.github.io/physpetools/example/extend_rna_loki.fasta"

 --2016-10-30 15:54:38--  https://xiaofeiyangyang.github.io/physpetools/example/extend_rna_loki.fasta